MileHacker Logo

 Comprehensive Overview

 Bus System (Start Romagna): Start Romagna operates an extensive local bus network in Rimini and the surrounding province.
-These buses connect the city center, the train station (Rimini Centrale), the various beach zones (Lungomare), and nearby towns.
+These buses connect the city center, the train station (Rimini Centrale), the different beach zones (Lungomare), and nearby towns.

 Metromare: Bus Rapid Transit